captainjono/rxns/rxncommands.md

 Service Command | Command your Apps micro-components, [reactors](reactors.md), to start and stop AppCommand | App console, [AppStatus](appstatus.md) | Parse and run commands from any string **NOTE: TRUSTED INPUT ONLY**

+### Service Commands

+These are light weight commands that are used to control the different internal services of your app.
+* They must support parsing from strings
+  * They must have constructors which accept all string params to init over the wire

 ## Command Execution

 > CAUTION: